 Fear makes you contract.

-That’s a mindset shift that you absolutely have to get into, and you’ve got to get into it pretty quickly when a major life event looms.
+Instead, if you think expansionary and ask yourself, “How can I continue to grow my business, and hit my goals without me being there?”
+That’s a mindset shift that you absolutely have to get into, and you have to get into it pretty quickly when a major life event looms.

 Whereas if you contract it, you normally have to get rid of the good people in order to afford the business to continue.

 Expanding your business, whilst in the short term may seem a little bit more stressful, in the long term, is actually easier and way less stressful (when you do it right).When you grow your business, there's more free cash flow to invest back in good people.
 Click To Tweet

 Catch our Virtual Success Show Podcast on this topic.
 You can also listen below: